STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Acknowledgments

 \section{Acknowledgments}

 Funded by the European Union (ERC, Convey, 101078158).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 This work was supported in part by the Israel Science Foundation (grant 3123/25).
 We thank the Princeton Laboratory for Artificial Intelligence for providing computational resources and the Princeton Data-Driven Social Science Initiative for feedback and support.
 We also thank OpenAI for providing additional resources through the Researcher Access Program.
 We are grateful to Omar Khattab for his ongoing support of this project and for reviewing our paper at its early stages.
-We also thank Justin Grimmer, Yamil Velez, and Matthew Salganik for providing helpful comments and feedback.
+We also thank Justin Grimmer, Yamil Velez, Allen Roushe, Devin Gonier, John Hines, Matthew Salganik, Susan Murphy, Dongling Zeng, Inbal Billie Nahum-Shani, and Queenie Luo for providing helpful comments and feedback.
 Finally, we appreciate the discussions, support, and feedback of our colleagues at Princeton, Technion, and HUJI.